Home

 When stating blood pressure numbers, systolic are specified first.
 For example a blood pressure of 138/87 mmHg means 138 as systolic and 87 as diastolic readings.

-Classifying Blood Pressure Values
+Classifying Of Blood Pressure Numbers And Values

 Blood pressure is classified in certain ranges which helps you to understand whether you are suffering from high blood pressure and how intense or high it is.